Excellence and leadership in health research and teaching

 - Research degree opportunities from BMedSci to PhD

-- A diverse range of research-informed national and international clinical and public health postgraduate courses for health professionals including: registrars, medical specialists, nurses, GPs, pharmacists, physiotherapists, clinical psychologists and social workers
+- A diverse range of research-informed postgraduate courses for those working in health including: registrars, medical specialists, nurses, GPs, pharmacists, physiotherapists, clinical psychologists, social workers and those working in health policy.

-- Courses every February at our Public Health Summer School – the largest public health summer school in the Southern Hemisphere.
+- Short courses every February at our Public Health Summer School – the largest public health summer school in the Southern Hemisphere.

 The University of Otago, Wellington is adjacent the Wellington Hospital.
 It has nine academic departments: